Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Conclusion

 \section{Conclusion}

 The involvement of GenAI in bioinformatics is redefining the approach to biological discovery, entering an era where models can design proteins, generate synthetic omics data, and collaboratively assist in advanced biological workflows.
-Our study addresses the gaps identified in previous literature through an in-depth and integrative discussion that has not been collectively provided in existing studies.
+Our study addresses the gaps identified in previous literature \x{through an in-depth and integrative analysis not collectively offered by prior studies}.
 To achieve this, we formulated six RQs that comprehensively explore the methodological and application-oriented domains of GenAI in bioinformatics.

 This work highlights GenAI-enabled de novo protein design, multi-omics integration, and biologically grounded modeling, which outperform traditional methods in accuracy and scalability.
 A particular strength is its comparative analysis between general-purpose and domain-specific language models, revealing how fine-tuned, biologically contextualized models outperform general-purpose LLMs.
 Additionally, its integrative evaluation of bioinformatics domains reveals how GenAI models collectively advance beyond the capabilities of traditional computational approaches.
 This work also presents a comprehensive evaluation of task-specific advancements enabled by GenAI and highlights that diverse molecular, cellular, and textual datasets collectively support generative modeling and improve biological understanding.